edorejel/edorejel/README.md

 - - - I might try to prove Descartes is the "father" of Artificial Intelligence and all of Computer Science (still not sure though).
 - - - Other topics under consideration.

+# Favorite Quote
+- _No Automata Theory, no Software Engineery._

   # Academic Material 🤓